Best Michigan Online Sports Betting Apps

 How Mobile Sports Betting Apps Work in Michigan

 Geolocation technology is now phenomenally accurate.
-If you do cross the state line, you will find that any bets you have placed beforehand remain current, but you can’t place any more bets until you have safely returned to Michigan.
+If you do cross the state line, you will find that any bets you have placed beforehand remain current, but you can’t place any more bets via your Michigan online sports betting apps until you have safely returned to Michigan.

 Michigan sports betting data must be official

-One area where Michigan has diverged from the norm is in giving sports the right to demand that sport betting operators use official data for settling their bets.
+One area where MI has diverged from the norm is in giving sports the right to demand that sport betting operators use official data for settling their bets.

 The sports leagues have advocated for these provisions in every state which has legalized sports betting.
 Few states have succumbed to the argument, and Michigan’s provisions contain several get-outs.